A Dallas Cowboys football blog

 Allen Hurns, Terrance Williams, Cole Beasley

-Deonte Thompson, Noah Brown, (R)
+Deonte Thompson, Noah Brown, Michael Gallup (R)

-With released and Ryan Switzer traded, the receiver corps for 2018 is already looking very different from what we'd have guessed a few months ago.
+With Dez Bryant released and Ryan Switzer traded, the receiver corps for 2018 is already looking very different from what we’d have guessed a few months ago.
 For those who have returned from last year, how much could their role change?

 Allen Hurns, who was clearly signed to be Bryant’s replacement rather than running mate, will hopefully return to the 1,000-yard form he once showed in Jacksonville.
 But he won’t have an Allen Robinson playing on the other side of the field, so it may be asking too much for Hurns to now be the top target.